 How does climate change affect humanity and the earth?

 An uninhabitable Earth.
 That’s what we can expect if we keep following our polluting rhythm.
-The temperature will heavily increased, causing a lot of irreversible effects.
-Sea levels will rise up because of ice melting and the expand of oceans induced by higher temperatures.
+The temperature will heavily be increased, causing a lot of irreversible effects.
+Sea levels will rise up because of ice melting and the expansion of oceans induced by higher temperatures.
 A lot of islands and shores will be overflowed.
 Some of them will even fully disappear causing millions of climate refugees and a real disaster for biodiversity.

-What are the existing solutions to climate change ?
+What are the existing solutions to climate change?

 There are many ways to reduce your carbon footprint in order to tackle climate change.
 Here are some tips to easily fight pollution in your everyday life :